Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Introduction

 In this work, we resort to ODE models and Lyapunov analysis to show the optimal linear convergence of the IPPGD method.
 The approach of analyzing optimization algorithms through ODEs has gained wide attention, especially for acceleration methods \cite{2022LuoChen,2022ShiDuJordanSu,2016SuBoydCandes}.
 Concurrently, Lyapunov analysis is increasingly recognized as a critical tool in the optimization community, as it can offer a systematic path to quantify stability and convergence \cite{chen2023transformed, 2025PaulJesusKonstantinos,2023Luo, 2022LuoChen, 2017PolyakShcherbakov, 2021SanzZygalakis,2021WilsonRechtJordan}.
-The application of Lyapunov analysis to saddle point systems can be found in \cite{2024ChenGuoWei}.
-However, to the best of our knowledge, little on the potential of these approaches for inexact-type projected preconditioned methods has been explored in the literature.
-Designing an appropriate flow and a suitable Lyapunov function usually remains significant challenges, underscoring the innovative aspects of the present research for employing this framework to analyze and improve the IPPGD methods.
+The application of Lyapunov analysis to saddle point systems can be found in \cite{2024ChenGuoWei,2026ZengZhanGuoWei}.
+However, to the best of our knowledge, little on the potential of these approaches for projected preconditioned methods has been explored in the literature.
+Designing an appropriate flow and a suitable Lyapunov function usually remains a significant challenge, which, together with the difficulties in analysis, is discussed in detail in Section \ref{subsec:prelimin}.